CosmiQuantum/MEMS_docs/LOUD_electrical/MEMS_pinouts.md

 <img width="600" alt="10pin" src="https://github.com/CosmiQuantum/MEMS_docs/assets/80175523/72dca59b-d6c1-4e92-9576-da10e95ae1ca">

 The 10 pin ribbon cables are homemade.
-To put one together, cut a length of the grey plastic cables (part number unknown) and press a terminator on each end.
+To put one together, cut a length of the grey plastic cable (part number unknown) and press a terminator on each end.
 I suggest that you refer to a previously made cable to ensure that the orientation of the terminators with respect to one another is correct.
 I've found that about 1/3 of the cables that I make using this method have some sort of short.
 Before using the cable with a MEMS mirror, it's good to connect each end to a breakout board and beep it out with a multimeter.

 Commercial 10pin ribbon cables have small notches on the terminators.
 This ensures that the connection polarity is correct.